-Orygen, the National Centre of Excellence in Youth Mental Health, works to create a new, more positive approach to the prevention and treatment of mental disorders, and has developed new models of care for young people.
+Orygen works to create a new, more positive approach to the prevention and treatment of mental disorders and has developed new models of care for young people.
 In 2017, Orygen and Portable together embarked on an investigation into the needs of young people when they talk about the topic of suicide online.

 It's a world-first initiative that involves the creation of guidelines to help young people have safer online conversations about suicide, depression and mental health.
 The problem we’re tackling, at its core, is that young people, the Government and community organisations in Australia are not sufficiently equipped to address the topic of youth suicide in a social media world.

 Portable worked with Orygen to apply for a Federal Government grant to conduct a research project, in collaboration with the University of Melbourne and Facebook Australia.

 The research investigated how we could work with young people to co-design ways of distributing Orygen’s new #chatsafe guidelines and getting young people to engage with them.
 This meant diving deep into understanding the process of how young people talk about the topics of suicide and mental health online, and it built on work Orygen had done in the past to help guide how the media writes and talks about these topics.